UU-ER/AdOpT-NET0/docs/source/ModellingWorkflow.rst

 in the JSON in the model repository before copying to your own folder.
 For existing technologies, you can decide if they can be decommissioned and at what cost in the respective technology's JSON file as well.

+**Carbon Prices**

 In ``CarbonCost.csv``, you can specify carbon costs and subsidies for carbon reduction.

+*Carrier Data (Demand, import/export limits,...*
 In the "carrier_data" folder, the demand, import/export limits, prices and emission factors, and generic production can be specified per carrier for that node and investment period.
-In the same folder, you can specify if curtailment of this general production is possible in ``EnergybalanceOptions.JSON`` (0 = not possible; 1 = possible).
+In the same folder, you can specify if curtailment of this generic production is possible in ``EnergybalanceOptions.JSON`` (0 = not possible; 1 = possible).
 For all this data, you can either set a fixed value for all time steps, or you can manually upload a profile for that parameter over time.
 For the former option, you can run the following piece of code, in this example to set the onshore electricity demand to 10MW for all time steps: